thediveo/TwTube/index.md

 # Videojs Plugins

-The following functional enhancements are currently available for Video.js/TwTube:
+The following functional Video.js enhancements are currently available for TwTube:

 * **persistent volume** stores your volume+mute settings in your browser storage.
 This plugin is already included in the base TwTube plugin.
 * **hotkeys** for play/pause, forward, rewind, et cetera.

+Simply download the corresponding plugins, then drop them into your TiddlyWiki together with the TwTube plugin.